-So, we’ve finally watched the most recent performance which LP did this spring, only just now.
+So, we’ve finally got round to watching the most recent performance which LP did this spring.
 Still picking up our jaws from the floor, but already writing about it – this is where we’re at.
 Acting on the spur of the moment is usually risky, but not in this case, because LP’s acoustic performance of “When We’re High” for Sofar Sounds which she played several weeks ago was simply that good.
 The vocals, the interpretation, the precision, the elegance.
 A masterstroke.

 Still frame from LP’s performance for Sofar Sounds in Los Angeles (2018)